 The digital world is a noisy place.
 People are bombarded with tons of content and messages every second – from online ads to blog posts and user-generated content, among other things.
-Businesses are even more aggressive and competitive in targeting their audience with the use of various digital marketing strategies.
+Businesses are even more aggressive and competitive in targeting their online visitors with the use of various digital marketing strategies.

 If you want to stand out to online visitors, you must take your marketing game a notch higher.
 This is where personalization becomes your weapon.